 Courses

 Code Course Semester ECTS Assessment

-PI107 Introduction to the History of Philosophy 1 5 Examination
+PI107 Introduction to the History of Philosophy 1 5 Written Examination.
+Continuous assessment may be required.

 PI108 Introduction to Practical Ethics 2 5 Essay and in-class examination(s) PISK1102 Critical Thinking & Logic 1 & 2 5 Continuous assessment in semester one and written exam in semester two PI120 Philosophical Questions & Issues 1 & 2 5 Essay in semester one/ Written exam in semester two